 There are very few reported Inositol side effects.
 For some people, if they take a lot, it can make them a little too relaxed and perhaps sleepy.
-But I definitely havnt had this experienced personally.
-As far as I know no one has reported any inositol side effects of GI upset, anxiety, insomnia, or anything else abnormal.
+While I definitely haven’t had this experienced personally, every person’s metabolism is unique.

 My experience with Inositol

-It’s improved my mood, focus and sustained brain energy substantially.
-My brain struggles to not “blow its load” and leak out excess energy and then crash later in the day.
-I have a lot of glutamamte excitotoxicity which you can learn more about in my other video *points up * Inositol really helps counteract that excitotoxicity for me and reduce the overstimulation of my brain.
+Inositol has improved my mood, focus and sustained brain energy substantially.
+Typically, my brain struggles to not use all its energy in a mad dash and then crash later in the day.
+I have a lot of glutamate excitotoxicity which you can learn more about in another post.
+Inositol really helps counteract that excitotoxicity for me and reduce the overstimulation of my brain.

-The inositol helps me feel more balanced like my brain is pacing its self with energy consumption more intelligently.
-I feel calm, balanced, clear and powerful when I take inositol.
-My brain often feels powerful, with high output but scattered.
+Often, my brain feels powerful, with high output but scattered.
 It’s a bit like a baby dinosaur,strong yet clumsy.
-Inositol feels like it consolidates and focuses my brain power into an organized, cohesive direction, ultimately leading to a more energetically efficient harnessing of my brains energy.
+Inositol feels like it consolidates and focuses my brain power into an organized, cohesive direction, ultimately leading to a more energetically efficient brain state.

-It’s also helped me a lot with blood sugar regulation and sugar cravings.
-I have a history of struggling with impulsive eating and over eating.
-With the inositol, I have way more stability in my blood sugar I don’t over eat nearly as much, I don’t reach for sweets or sugary foods.
+Inositol also helped me a lot with blood sugar regulation and sugar cravings.
+I have a history of struggling with impulsive eating and overeating in general.
+With inositol, I have way more stability in my blood sugar.
+I don’t over eat nearly as much and I don’t reach for sweets or sugary foods.
 It’s amazing.

 Here’s a recap on why you should probably take Inositol

-Inositol has an incredible safety profile with tremendous benefits and virtually no side effects experienced by most people.
-It’s inexpensive, easy to get, and is safe to take even in conjunction with pharmaceutical antidepressants or anxiety medications.
+Inositol has an incredible safety profile with tremendous benefits and virtually no side effects for most people.
+It’s inexpensive, easy to get, and is safe to take, even in conjunction with pharmaceutical antidepressants or anxiety medications.

 Inositol is easy to take.
-It’s very water soluble and so can be dissolved into water or juice easily, and it has a natural sweet flavor, so you can actually just put it straight into your mouth if you like.
+It’s very water soluble and so it can be dissolved in water or juice easily.
+Also, it has a naturally sweet flavor, so you can actually just put it straight into your mouth.